Interface binding

 metric.Inc() // <- r.counter will be incremented

-Explicit aliasing is pure shit and should be used very carefully.
+Explicit aliasing can lead to brittle designs and should be used very carefully.
 You've been warned. 😁